supabase/supabase/studio/contributing/contributing-checklists.md

 You don't need to go through all of these for every PR you contribute.
 These checklists should help remind you of the important things to test after you've made changes to a feature.
 For example, if you make changes to the Table Editor, just run through that checklist below.

+**Note**: not all of these tools are available in the self-hosted Dashboard.
+If your PR is related to Storage, Edge Functions, Logs Explorer or Organization settings, just leave a comment on the PR and a Supabase team member will have a look for you.

 ## Tools and features

 ### Table Editor